 All funding units must have an approved line item for using experts and investigators in the local court system.
-The funding unit should reimburse these service providers directly based upon a proper accounting of time spent during the grant reporting period, including documentation of hours spent using a retainer agreement for services to be provided.
+The funding unit should reimburse these service providers directly based upon a proper accounting of time spent during the grant reporting period, including requiring documentation of hours spent using a retainer agreement for services to be provided and a mechanism for the system to recoup unspent retainer fees.
 Systems should report whether an expert or investigator was requested, approved, or denied in a particular case to ensure compliance with the standard.
 The MIDC rates should serve as guidance unless a higher rate is authorized by the local system for a particular type of expert or case.
 Experts and investigators should be reimbursed for travel related to their work on a case, including time spent traveling if local experts or investigators are unavailable.